Canonical decompositions for Poincar\'e duality pairs: Abstract

 \section{Abstract}

-There are several algebraic analogues of the $JSJ$--decomposition of a $3$--manifold, one of which was described by the authors.
+The authors previously described an algebraic analogue of the JSJ--decomposition of a $3$--manifold.
+This analogue is defined for any finitely presented, one-ended group.
 We study this analogue in the special case of Poincar\'{e} duality pairs.

 \textbf{{ Introduction}}